 - High on-going investment in equipment such as a trucking company

 Business owners need to continually work to reduce the risks in their business.
 If the owner suddenly cannot come to work for three months, he/she should have a next-in-command that has the training to take over in their absence.
 Below are a few actions to reduce risk in your company:

 - Management depth with a designated back-up for each key position

 - Back-up your computer systems and have a cybersecurity plan

 - Have reviewed financial statements from a well-known accounting firm

 - Thorough human resource processes to minimize and handle issues such as sexual harassment

 Valuing your business is a very complex process involving a host of factors, so it is difficult to touch on all of the factors in a brief article.
 Transact Capital Partners would be glad to sit down with you to discuss the value of your business and the best time to exit if that is on the horizon.

-Our team is headquartered in Richmond, VA, and we have representatives in Lexington, KY, Orlando, Pennsylvania, Roanoke, VA, and Virginia Beach.
+Our team is headquartered in Richmond, VA, and we have representatives in Lexington, KY, Pennsylvania, Roanoke, VA, and Virginia Beach.
 We maintain strict confidentiality and absolutely no future obligation to engage our services.